justjake/quickjs-emscripten/README.md

 automatically exported to native code (via a generated header) and to Typescript (via a generated FFI class).
 See ./generate.ts for how this works.

-The C code builds as both with `emscripten` (using `emcc`), to produce WASM (or ASM.js) and with `clang`.
-Build outputs are checked in, so you can iterate on the Javascript parts of the library without setting up the Emscripten toolchain.
+The C code builds with `emscripten` (using `emcc`), to produce WebAssembly.

-Intermediate object files from QuickJS end up in ./build/quickjs/.

-This project uses `emscripten 3.1.32`.
+The version of Emscripten used by the project is defined in templates/Variant.mk.

 - On ARM64, you should install `emscripten` on your machine.
 For example on macOS, `brew install emscripten`.
 - If _the correct version of emcc_ is not in your PATH, compilation falls back to using Docker.
   On ARM64, this is 10-50x slower than native compilation, but it's just fine on x64.

+We produce multiple build variants of the C code compiled to WebAssembly using a template script the ./packages directory.
+Each build variant uses its own copy of a Makefile to build the C code.
+The Makefile is generated from a template in ./templates/Variant.mk.

 Related NPM scripts:

 - `yarn update-quickjs` will sync the ./quickjs folder with a github repo tracking the upstream QuickJS.
-- `yarn make-debug` will rebuild C outputs into ./build/wrapper
-- `yarn make-release` will rebuild C outputs in release mode, which is the mode that should be checked into the repo.
+- `yarn build:codegen` updates the ./packages from the template script `./prepareVariants.ts` and Variant.mk.
+- `yarn build:packages` builds the variant packages in parallel.

 ### The Typescript parts

-The ./ts directory contains Typescript types and wraps the generated Emscripten FFI in a more usable interface.

-You'll need `node` and `yarn`.
-Install dependencies with `yarn install`.
+The Javascript/Typescript code is also organized into several NPM packages in ./packages:

+- ./packages/quickjs-ffi-types: Low-level types that define the FFI interface to the C code.
+  Each variant exposes an API conforming to these types that's consumed by the higher-level library.
+- ./packages/quickjs-emscripten-core: The higher-level Typescript that implements the user-facing abstractions of the library.
+  This package doesn't link directly to the WebAssembly/C code; callers must provide a build variant.
+- ./packages/quicks-emscripten: The main entrypoint of the library, which provides the `getQuickJS` function.
+  This package combines quickjs-emscripten-core with platform-appropriate WebAssembly/C code.

+Related NPM scripts:

+- `yarn check` runs all available checks (build, format, tests, etc).
-- `yarn build` produces ./dist.
+- `yarn build` builds all the packages and generates the docs.
-- `yarn test` runs the tests.
+- `yarn test` runs the tests for all packages.
+  - `yarn test:fast` runs the tests using only fast build variants.
+- `yarn doc` generates the docs into `./doc`.
+  - `yarn doc:serve` previews the current `./doc` in a browser.
-- `yarn test --watch` watches for changes and re-runs the tests.
+- `yarn prettier` formats the repo.

 ### Yarn updates